 1. Ending Saturday mail delivery

-This is one of Donahue's key proposals, which he began advocating more aggressively in 2010.
+This is one of Donahoe's key proposals, which he began advocating more aggressively in 2010.
 Scaling back to five days of mail delivery could save about $3 billion a year, according to the Postal Service.

 The idea has faced resistance among the biggest postal clients, direct mailers — companies that mail ads to consumers.
 Catalog and magazine publishers time their mailings to arrive at people's homes on Saturday, when consumers begin shopping for the weekend.

 But opposition to mail-free Saturdays may be giving way.
-Linda Woolley, chief lobbyist for the Direct Marketing Association, says the organization hasn't taken a position on the issue, but "We think all of [the proposals] that are out there are good and they should do them.
+Linda Woolley, chief lobbyist for the Direct Marketing Association, says the organization hasn't taken a position on the issue, but: "We think all of [the proposals] that are out there are good, and they should do them.
 What we're not in favor of are any increases in postal rates."

 If Saturday delivery is eliminated, experts say people can expect to receive heavier volumes of mail during the week.
-And people likely will be able to pick up shipped packages at nearby postal offices on Saturdays.
+And people most likely will be able to pick up shipped packages at nearby postal offices on Saturdays.

 2. End or lower the Postal Service's mandate to "pre-fund" retiree health benefits

 Congress requires the Postal Service to fully fund health benefits for retirees, in advance of when those benefits will be used.
-Donahue wants the mandate repealed and says the obligation is the biggest cause of the $20 billion in net losses from 2007 to 2010.
+Donahoe wants the mandate repealed and says the obligation is the biggest cause of the $20 billion in net losses from 2007 to 2010.
 Otherwise, he has said, the agency would have been in the black in 2010.

 3. Restructure health and pension systems for postal employees

-For starters, Donahue wants the government to refund the agency nearly $7 billion in overpayments to the federal employee pension system.
+For starters, Donahoe wants the government to refund the agency nearly $7 billion in overpayments to the federal employee pension system.
 More broadly, he wants to move the more than 563,000 postal employees out of that system and into a new program that would provide benefits at lower costs.

 Postal union leaders reiterated their opposition to this at Tuesday's Senate committee hearing.
 Their unions are major supporters of Democratic lawmakers and are expected to try to kill the proposal.